GrahamChalfant/Graham_Portfolio/README.md

 ## About Me
 Hi! my name is Graham Chalfant.
 I am interested in the intersection of data science and health.

+This repository contains my data science projects which I have completed for academic and self-learning purposes.
+I use RStuido for all of my projects and report them using RMarkdown.
+Aside from R, I also know SQL, and I am teaching myself HTML.

-I am obtaining my master's degree in Business Analytics at the University of Warwick in Coventry, England.
+Currently, I am writing a thesis for my master's degree in Business Analytics and building a personal blog using [HUGO](https://gohugo.io/).

 ---